Skip to content

 cluster_tools package

-For testing the slurm setup a docker-compose setup is available.
+For testing the slurm setup a docker compose setup is available.
 Please see the respective Readme for details.

 For testing the kubernetes setup, we recommend a Kubernetes-in-Docker setup.